TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

 - creates the table including the distance between the possible targets using A\* and path smoothing
-- calls the function pickDesition in a recursive way in order to create a decision tree.
+- calls the function pickDesition in a recursive way in order to create a decision tree.??

 ---